 Dead leaves direct method

-With the work from John McElvain et.al.5, a more robust and reliable analysis method is available.
-As in the earlier approaches, it calculates the power spectrum of the target and measures the power spectrum in the image.
+With the work from John McElvain et al.5, a more robust and reliable analysis method is available5.
+As in the earlier approaches, it calculates the target's power spectrum and measures the power spectrum in the image.
 It also takes into account that the camera will not only remove spatial frequencies, but it will also add noise and thus high spatial frequencies as well.
-The dead leaves direct method adds the measurement of the noise power spectrum and uses it for a correction (Figure 5).
-For the noise measurement, an additional uniform gray area is required.
+The dead leaves direct method adds the noise power spectrum measurement and uses it for a correction.
+The noise measurement requires an additional uniform gray area.

 This approach is also used in the IEEE-P1858 CPIQ (reference link?) test procedure.

-The dead leaves direct approach takes into account the noise that the camera will add to the image and in turn affects the measurement of the power spectrum.
-While this approach is already much better than the earlier approaches, it still encounters a few problems.
+The dead leaves direct approach considers the noise that the camera will add to the image and affects the measurement of the power spectrum.
+While this approach is already much better than the earlier methods, it still encounters a few problems.

-When we measure texture loss, we have to assume that the camera more or less performs a noise reduction.
+When we measure texture loss, we assume that the camera more or less performs a noise reduction.
 A modern noise reduction algorithm will function differently depending on the image content.
-In essence, we know that the noise reduction depends on the image content, and that the noise added to the dead leaves structure by the camera is the same noise that is added to a uniform gray patch.
-However, this assumption is not valid in many cases and we actually measure less noise on the gray patch than we find on the dead leaves structure.
+In essence, we know that the noise reduction depends on the image content and that the noise added to the dead leaves structure by the camera is the same noise added to a uniform gray patch.
+However, this assumption is not valid in many cases, and we measure less noise on the gray patch than we find on the dead leaves structure.

 Dead leaves cross method

 A completely new approach was introduced in 2014.
-This approach is called the dead leaves cross6 due to it using a cross-correlation between the image and the target data.
+This method is called the dead leaves cross6 due to it using a cross-correlation between the image and the target data.

-This method compares the image content with a reference image that needs to be calculated specifically for the image captured based on information about the target, e.g., the distortion, shading, and tone curve.
-If this approach is applied, then the complete transfer function can be calculated (FIgure 6) including the phase information, and then we can calculate the SFR without the influence of image noise or other artifacts.
+This method compares the image content with a reference image that needs to be explicitly calculated for the image captured based on the target's information, e.g., the distortion, shading, and tone curve.
+If this approach is applied, we can calculate the complete transfer function, including the phase information.
+Then we can calculate the SFR without the influence of image noise or other artifacts.